Children and AIDS

 Children Facing AIDS/HIV

-AIDS is an health condition whose impact continues to grow year over year.
-It is a recognized worldwide problem which kills millions of people per year.
+AIDS is a health condition whose impact continues to grow year over year.
+It is a recognized worldwide problem that kills millions of people per year.
 Children are not immune to its effects.
 Some of them are among its direct victims (seropositive children) while others are indirectly affected by it (children who have become orphans as a result).
 To fight AIDS effectively, immediate and universal actions are required.

 What is AIDS?